wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 In doing so, they will leave the certainty of twentieth-century political ideologies behind , and admit to the open-ended and uncertain process of societal co-authorship.
 Whatever model they choose must shun static ideologies, and instead acknowledge the evolutionary process through which anything resembling progress is made.

-Ne two rked democ ra cy

-De m o s 55

-6\.
-Open source:

-Imagining network
+**6. Open source: Imagining network democracy**

-democracy

-One model for the open-ended and participatory process through

-which legislation might occur in a networked democracy can be

-found in the ‘open source’ software movement.
-Faced with the

-restrictive practices of the highly competitive software developers,

-and the pitifully complex and inefficient operating systems such as

-Microsoft Windows that this process produces, a global community

-of programmers decided to find a better development philosophy for

-themselves.
-They founded one based in the original values of the

-shareware software development community, concluding that

-proprietary software is crippled by the many efforts to keep its

-underlying code a secret and locked down.
-Many users don’t even

-know that a series of arbitrary decisions have been made about the

-software they use.
+One model for the open-ended and participatory process through which legislation might occur in a networked democracy can be found in the ‘open source’ software movement.
+Faced with the restrictive practices of the highly competitive software developers, and the pitifully complex and inefficient operating systems such as Microsoft Windows that this process produces, a global community of programmers decided to find a better development philosophy for themselves.
+They founded one based in the original values of the shareware software development community, concluding that proprietary software is crippled by the many efforts to keep its underlying code a secret and locked down.
+Many users don’t even know that a series of arbitrary decisions have been made about the software they use.
 They don’t know it can be changed.
-They simply
+They simply adjust.

-adjust.

 By publishing software along with its source code, open source